 At the time of his death, a woman called Eusebia saved a vial of his blood, which went on to become a relic.
 The blood is said to liquify on three days of the year: the Saturday before the first Sunday in May, September 19, and December 16.
 His feast day is on September 19.

-The vials are hermetically sealed, and the Catholic Church has never permitted them the contents to be examined in case doing so irreparably damages the blood.
+The vials are hermetically sealed, and the Catholic Church has never permitted the contents to be examined in case doing so irreparably damages the blood.

 Saint Erasmus of Formia